Create Your plugin

 @ HKEY_CURRENT_USER\Software\Elgato Systems GmbH\StreamDeck.

 After you relaunch the Stream Deck app, you can open http://localhost:23654/ in Chrome, where you will find a list of 'Inspectable pages' (plugins).
-Inspecting your plugin is pretty straightforward: Click the reverse DNS name of your plugin and Chrome shows it's developer tools, where you can further inspect used components and log messages.
+To inspect your plugin, click the reverse DNS name of your plugin and open Chrome developer tools, where you can further inspect used components and log messages.

 Debugging your compiled plugin (C++, Objective-C, …)